jayfiled/webSite/src/pages/BlogArticles/August18/CodeTimeLine-2-07-11pm.md

 **2016**
 - Installed Android Studio with intentions of following guides to make simple apps, realised I didn't have time for it at that time in my life - gave up.
 - Confused on how to start.
-- Started writing one liners in PowerShell to acheive things like;
+- Started writing one liners in PowerShell to achieve things like;
     - Remotely restarting services
     - Removing appx packages from Windows 8
 - Good Friend/Co-worker turned into Full-Stack developer from taking over from a developer that left, and went from zero to full-time developer.